cape-town-testing/meetup/2017-Puzzle-Day/README.md

 Of the teams who participated, an honourable mention goes to the following Cape Town Testing teams who submitted their solutions online:

-Fire Breathing Rubber Dukkies
+- Fire Breathing Rubber Dukkies
-RICK
+- RICK
-Surprise4
+- Surprise4

 And an extra special mention goes out to Cape Town Testing’s Team RICK, who submitted 4/8 correct solutions, placing them in the top 20% globally!
 Well done to: Robert Herbst, Irfaan Imamdin, Clarissa Johnston and Karin Herbst!

-Solutions to all of the puzzles can be found here.
+Solutions to all of the puzzles can be found at https://www.youtube.com/watch?list=PLhQjrBD2T382_GJT2NRgEQ1vA9K_LqJbe&v=fb-XgfQSwME

-Cape Town Testing: Q2 Meetup Reminder!

-Don't forget to RSVP to our Cape Town Testing Quarter 2 meetup, which will be hosted by JUMO on Tuesday 6 June 2017.
-We decided to reschedule the original meetup date due to the refurbishing of the shiny new “JUMO Tap" venue, which we know you'll love.

-This is definitely one not to miss, folks!

-A little teaser: The illustrious security expert, Craig Swan, will be taking us through how to ethically hack into a machine over a wifi network using social engineering and other nifty techniques (so bring your laptops!), he’ll also be demonstrating what a web development team can do to make their work secure before the professional pen testers even get involved.

-Lastly, don't forget to connect with us on Meetup­, Twitter­ and Facebook­ to get to-the-minute updates.

-Have a great week back at work!
-Cape Town Testing Meetup